canjs/canjs/index.md

 [Download can.Mustache](http://canjs.us/release/latest/can.view.mustache.js)
 ([Annotated source](http://donejs.com/can/docs/can.view.mustache.html))

-can.Mustache is designed to help seperate logic out of your view code without sacrifices.
+[Mustache](https://github.com/janl/mustache.js/) and [Handlebar](http://handlebarsjs.com/) templates are compatible with can.Mustache,

-Mustache and Handlebar templates are compatible with can.Mustache, so you can import existing templates and automagically start live-binding.
+so you can import existing templates.

 ### Getting Started